 East.
 West.
 Good.
 Bad.
 Win.
 Lose.

 And so, at last, I am in Berlin.
-After more than a thousand miles by train, through some of the darkest moments in European history, some well known, others not, I find myself with a plastic fork in one hand and a fluffy orange sausage in the other.
+After more than a thousand miles by train, through some of the darkest moments in European history, some well known, others not, I find myself with a plastic fork in one hand and a fluffy orange sausage in the other in the Currywurst Museum.

 The city of Berlin has a fascinating present, a promising future, and a documented, toxic past.
 Memorials to the holocaust rise out of the streets.
 So, too, do strips of tarnished metal that snake through the city where the Berlin Wall used to stand.
 All are symbols of respect, of regret and of remembrance.